aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 The compiler at its core is a visitor that returns assembly code.
 As it walks through the tree, it remembers the names and constants it's seen, so that the emitted instructions can refer to names and constants by index.
-Finally it assembles the assembly code into a code object.
-Let's create this code-generation visitor and set it to work:
+After the walk it assembles the assembly code into a code object.
+Let's create this code-generation visitor and set it to
+work:

     # in compile to code v0:
     def code_for_module(module_name, filename, t):